 Lenses designed using Fourier optics principles allow connected imagers to quantify the full angular distribution of a light source, leaving no gaps in measurement.

 Advanced NIR measurement systems utilize Fourier optics to gather a full cone of data in a single image, in order to measure radiant intensity of a complete NIR light source.
 Identifying peak emission, irregularities, hot spots, and other issues across angular space (Figure 9).

 Figure 9.
-Illustration of Fourier optics directing angular emissions of light through the specialized lens onto points on an imaging system’s CCD, forming a 2D polar plot of the 3D distribution.2
+Illustration of Fourier optics directing angular emissions of light through the specialized lens onto points on an imaging system’s sensor, forming a 2D polar plot of the 3D distribution.2

 DOE Dot Pattern Measurement Challenges